 WHY IS IT SO IMPORTANT TO OPEN UP DECISION MAKING?

-As part of our research we have spoken with the EU Ombudsman and other experts on the topic, to find out their views and understandings about how important transparency is around decision making.
+As part of our research we have spoken with the EU Ombudsman and other experts on the topic, to find out their views and understandings on the importance of transparency around decision making.

 Watch the full interview: